Become a Share Grounds Client

 Client Intake Form

-Complete the client intake form and schedule a meeting with the Share Grounds Manager.
+Complete the client intake form and contact your local Share Grounds Manager.

 Schedule a time to run a trial of your product in the Share Grounds Kitchen to determine if your product is safe, and practice a scale up run to determine if your product works on a commercial scale.